SciLifeLab/standalone_scripts/README.md

 Repository to store standalone scripts that do not belong to any bigger package or repository.

+### compute_undet_index_stats.py
+used to fetch stats about undermined indexes.
+This scripts queries statusdb x_flowcell_db  and fetch informaiton about runs.
+The following operations are supported:

+ - check_undet_index: given a specific index checks all FCs and prints all FC and lanes where the indx appears as undetermined
+ - most_undet: outputs a summary about undetermiend indexes, printing the most 20 most occurring indexes for each instrument type
+  - single_sample_lanes: prints stats about HiSeqX lanes run with a single sample in it
+  - workset_undet: prints for each workset the FC, lanes and samples where the specified index has been found in undet.
+For each sample the plate position is printed.

+#### Usage
+Examples:

+  - compute for each workset the FC that contain a lane with index CTTGTAAT present in undet at least 0.5M times:
+    -  `python compute_undet_index_stats.py --config couch_db.yaml --index CTTGTAAT --mode workset_undet --min_occurences 500000`
+ - Compute a list of the most occurring undetemriend indexes for HiSeqX runs:
+    - `python compute_undet_index_stats.py --config couch_db.yaml -- mode most_undet --instrument-type HiSeqX`

 ### DupRateTrends_from_charon.py
 Used to fetch stats from charon about duplication rate trends.